Global-scale water monitoring in the cloud

 Just as it is possible to use our massive trove of satellite data and computational power to track global supply chains and estimate agricultural yields, we are also committed to monitoring our precious natural resources.
 Increased transparency and improved measurements are critical first steps toward the development of policies that will ensure that we all have a water-secure future.

 Curious to learn more about how this was done?
-Try out our platform by applying for our beta program, or if you’re interested in joining Descartes Labs and changing the way we see our world check out our open positions here.
+Contact us at firstname.lastname@example.org, or if you’re interested in joining Descartes Labs and changing the way we see our world check out our open positions here.